negreaandrei90/Checkout-Staffing-Planner/README.md

 ### Database Migration

 Flyway automatically applies migration on startup, and I've taken the time to seed the tables, meaning the application will start with a base pool of users (both employees and admins), schedules and wishes.

+At first execution, flyway will run 'V1__init_schema.sql' which creates the tables for the entities and then 'V2__seed_users.sql' which populates the database with a total of 7 users (1 admin + 6 employees) and 'V3__seed_wishes_and_schedule' will populate the database with a couple of entries as wishes and schedule/shifts already assigned to the employees

 ### Testing

 For testing purposes, unit and integration tests were developed to both test unit functionality and application flow between services.
 Unit Tests: 15
 Integration Tests: 5